liferay/liferay-docs/develop/tutorials/articles/recycle-bin/04-moving-and-restoring-parent-entities.markdown

 As a developer, you only need to tell the portal that the parent entity has children and how to obtain them.
-The Recycle Bin UI automatically accounts for the parent's children for you.
+The Recycle Bin UI automatically accounts for the parent's children.

 Terrific!
-You've learned how to designate parent models as container model entities in your service definition, you've provided a means to trash/restore a parent's child entities when trashing/restoring that parent, and you've learned how the powerful Recycle Bin UI lets you work with a parent's child entities.
+You've learned how to designate parent models as container model entities in your service definition.
+You've provided a means to trash/restore a parent's child entities when trashing/restoring that parent and you've learned how the Recycle Bin UI lets you work with a parent's child entities.